harrisonhenri/auth-app/CONTRIBUTING.md

 This project was built [dummy json](https://dummyjson.com/) as a backend follow the hypotheses below:

 - This api does not have a refreshToken (and it seams the token is not validated), so, [this snippet](https://github.com/harrisonhenri/auth-app/blob/master/src/services/http/axios.ts#L39) tries to simulate that
 - It seamns that this api does not return the users data based on the token, so, the app gets the user's data with a get http request using the id as route parameter [as shown here](https://github.com/harrisonhenri/auth-app/blob/master/src/features/slices/user-info/user-info.api.ts#L8).
-Ideally, this query wouldn't be necessary (auth could already return the entire user's profile on sign in) or done only using the user's session (without the id).
+Ideally, this query wouldn't be necessary (the api could already return the entire user's profile on sign in) or done only using the user's session (without the id).

 ### Git patterns